The Significance of Khatme-Nabuwwat

 There can not be another god besides Allah(SWT) and there can not be another prophet after Muhammad(SAW).

 Our duty to defend this basic tenant becomes evident when we review some of the brightest moments in Islamic history.
-The first rightly guided Caliph, Hazrat Abu Bakr(RA), waged a war against the impostor prophet Musailma, the Liar, despite the fact that the Muslim state was still in its infancy and without the needed resources.
-As the result of this war, 22000 followers of Musailma were eliminated; however, approximately 1200 precious Muslim lives -- including almost 600 Huffaz, Qaris, distinguished soldiers of Badr, and close Companions of the Holy Prophet(SAW) -- were also lost.
+The first rightly guided Caliph, Hazrat Abu Bakr(RA), fought against the army of the impostor prophet Musailma, the Liar, despite the fact that, not only Musailma had recognized the Prophethood of Muhammad(SAW), but also the Muslim state was still in its infancy and without the needed resources.
+As the result of this war, 22000 soldiers of Musailma were eliminated; however, approximately 1200 precious Muslim lives — including almost 600 Huffaz, Qaris, distinguished soldiers of Badr, and close Companions of the Holy Prophet(SAW) — were also lost.

 To appreciate these figures and understand the determination of early Muslims to protect the religion of Allah(SWT) from possible corruption, we will need to remember that, during the entire life of Rasool Allah(SAW), only 259 Muslim lives were lost in all the battles against the Kuffar.
 The non-believers had themselves suffered only 759 casualties.
 In short, our first Caliph, in unison with all the Companions (Sahaba), decreed that the impostor Prophet and his followers should not be allowed to spread their evil.
 Indeed, none of the companions rested until the complete elimination of the self proclaimed prophet and his followers.
 This decision of Hazrat Abu Bakr(RA) was so highly regarded, endorsed and accepted by the companions, that Hazrat Umar(RA) proposed an exchange with Hazrat Abu Bakr(RA).
 He said: